es-progress/shell/docs/lib/git.md

 ## ggit-base

-Rebase source onto target and forcefully push rebased branch to the remote repository.
+Rebase source branch onto target branch and forcefully push the rebased branch to the remote repository.

 **Usage**